cesartheroman/Products-API/README.md

 After various optimizations, this API microservice allows for real-world traffic loads of up to **500 RPS** in 2 of 4 read routes, and up to **1,000 RPS** on the rest, with an error rate of 0%.

+Live link to the deployed service [can be found here.][project-url]

 An exhaustive break-down of my daily process, hurdles, and successes can be found in my [Notion Engineering Journal.](https://gusty-empress-623.notion.site/a54b3d61feb44377a95e01cba3902c83?v=1431d6a03e6b467bb0631d990609a852)

 ### System Architecture